-Word What this means Leaders, Managers and Governors SENDCO Special Educational Needs Co- Ordinator.
-SEN REGISTER A list of all children with SEN in the school.
-2. How we develop the skills, knowledg e and expertise of school TEACHING ASSISTANT An additional adult in the classroom who is there to support children's learning.
-3. The contribution that specialist services and teams make to the progress and well-being of students with SEN/D Educational Psychologists A Psychologist who can provide assessments and advice on children's development to both parents and school staff.
+Word What this means Leaders, Managers and Governors Special Educational Needs Co-Ordinator.
+SENDCO A list of all children with SEN in the school.
+SEN REGISTER 2.
+How we develop the skills, knowledge and expertise of school An additional adult in the classroom who is there to support TEACHING ASSISTANT children's learning. es and teams make to the progress and well-being of students with SEN/D Educational Psychologists A Psychologist who can provide assessments and advice on children's development to both parents and school staff.
 The Hearing Impaired service Advice and support to staff and parents for children with hearing impairments.
 The Visually Impaired service Advice and support to staff and parents for children with visual impairments.
 Occupational Therapists A specialist who supports children with fine motor difficulties and many other areas of physical development.
 Physiotherapist.
 A specialist who supports children with gross motor difficulties and many other areas of physical development.
+Speech and language therapists A specialist who supports children with language difficulties motor difficulties and many other areas of communication.
+CAMHS Team - Child and Adolescent Supporting the emotional and personal development of Mental Health Service students MOSAIC Assessing students with complex needs including autism Social Services Supports families to ensure that the needs of children are Octor Oct vices being met and that they are safe from harm. being met and that they are early morning.

 Word What this means

-Speech and language therapists A specialist who supports children with

-language difficulties motor difficulties and

-many other areas of communication.

-CAMHS Team - Child and Adolescent Supporting the emotional and personal

-Health Service development of students

-MOSAIC Supporting students with complex needs

-Social Services Supports families to ensure that the needs

-of children are being met and that they are

-safe from harm.

-SCAS Helping schools with identification planning
+SCAS Helping schools with identification planning for students

-for students with ASD
+with autism.
+Part of Mosaic.

-Health visitor/school nurse A nurse who visits the school and supports

-staff and parents in accessing advice and
+Health visitor/school nurse A nurse who visits the school and supports staff and parents in accessing advice and support for a range of

-support for a range of health needs.
+health needs.